Skip to main content

 Calibration results

-If you pass a set of transformer tap settings into the calibration run (via the direct parameter or via a generator config), the calibration run will not not produce a new set of tap settings, as it is assumed you are interested in the voltage difference with the new taps.
+If you pass a set of transformer tap settings into the calibration run (via the direct parameter or via a generator config), the calibration run will not produce a new set of tap settings, as it is assumed you are interested in the voltage difference with the new taps.
 In this case, only the raw results will be produced.

 Tap settings